bertil291utn/festival-budget/README.md

 # Festival budget mobile-first design

-> RoR capstone project developed.
-It's is based on an app for grouping payments by a goal with your family/friends.
+### This is an app for grouping payments by a goal with your family/friends.
+Want to go to a festival musical, use this app to do a budget

 ![image](https://user-images.githubusercontent.com/24902525/85045789-13c16780-b155-11ea-8da9-597991e58d93.png)